whipped-cream/send_to_phone/README.md

   -cl {0,1,2,3,4,5,6,7,8,9}, --compressionlevel {0,1,2,3,4,5,6,7,8,9}
                         Compression level to use.
 Defaults to 9 if --compress is set, otherwise does nothing --transfersh TRANSFERSH
                         Transfer.sh instance to upload file to.
-Defaults to transfer.sh --ntfy NTFY           Ntfy instance to send the message to.
+Defaults to transfer.whalebone.io --ntfy NTFY           Ntfy instance to send the message to.
 Defaults to ntfy.sh
   ```